MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/tutorial-schema-design.md

 For any MAKES schema design, we need to determine

-- What are the input entities and entity attributes to include ?
+- What are the input entities and entity attributes to include?
-- What are the appropriate data types for each included entity attribute ?
+- What are the appropriate data types for each included entity attribute?
-- What index operations should each included entity attribute support ?
+- What index operations should each included entity attribute support?

 ### Input entities

 We will be leveraging the linked private library publications from previous tutorial as the input entities for building the custom index.
-You should have a file named **samplePrivateLibraryData.linked.json** in your working directory from completing [Link private publication records with MAKES entities](tutorial-entity-linking.md) tutorial.
-The entities have all the information needed to build the application.
+You should have a file named **samplePrivateLibraryData.linked.json** in your working directory from completing the [Link private publication records with MAKES entities](tutorial-entity-linking.md) tutorial.
+The linked private library publication entities have all the information needed to build the application.

-Here's an entity as example from **samplePrivateLibraryData.linked.json**
+Here's an entity from **samplePrivateLibraryData.linked.json** as example

 ```json
 {